wackyengineering/smoke-detector/README.md

 # Smoked Detector Project
-This repository contains the Ardunio code, 3D models, and wiring schematic for our smoke detector project.
+This repository contains the Ardunio code, 3D models, wiring schematic, and component list for our smoke detector project.

+Looking for a smoke detector that does more than just beep?
+Look no further than our DIY Arduino-powered smoke detector!
+This smoke detector cuts power to the outlet it's connected to, minimizing the risk of electrical fires.
+In future updates, we plan on adding an alarm and possibly look at how it could send a notification to your mobile device to notify you when there's smoke.
+The video below will give you a tour of the finished product and show a demo of the device working.

 **YouTube:** Text